1973 Nantes mid-air collision: Collision

+The Iberia DC-9 lost control, exploded, and broke up in mid-air before crashing to the ground.
+All 61 passengers and seven crew were killed.
+37 of the dead were French citizens, 24 were British including Michael Jeffery, the former manager of The Animals and The Jimi Hendrix Experience.

-The CV-990 managed to land at Cognac – Châteaubernard Air Base with damage to its left wing.
+The Spantax CV-990 managed to land at Cognac – Châteaubernard Air Base with damage to its left wing.
 A survivor, Betty Barrett, later recounted:

-All 61 passengers and 7 crew of the Iberia flight were killed, including Michael Jeffery, the former manager of The Animals and Jimi Hendrix.
-47 of the dead were British citizens.
-No-one aboard the Spantax flight was harmed.